AsahiLinux/docs/FAQ.md

 There is no automated uninstaller, but see [[Partitioning cheatsheet]] to learn how to delete the partitions manually.

+## Can I dual boot Asahi Linux?

+Yes!
+The Installer already configures dual booting, you would need to go out of your way to erase macOS, and it's not recommended to do so.

 ## I have ~40GB of free disk space but the installer says that's not enough!

 The installer always leaves 38GB of disk space *free* for macOS upgrades to work.
 That means you need enough disk space for the new OS *on top of* those 38GB.